Visit our keyboard shortcuts docs for details

-Humpback chub are an endangered species of fish endemic to the Colorado River basin, with the largest remaining population in the world found in Grand Canyon National Park.
-The main spawning area for the Grand Canyon population is in the Little Colorado River.
+Humpback chub are a threatened species of fish endemic to the Colorado River basin, with the largest remaining population in the world found in Grand Canyon National Park.
+The main spawning area that sustained the Grand Canyon population following dam construction is in the Little Colorado River.
 Humpback chub are specifically adapted to the unique characteristics of the Colorado River-high turbidity, and seasonally variable flows and temperatures.
-Significant threats to humpback chub survival in Grand Canyon remain, including the presence of non-native fish and parasites, altered temperature and flow regimes, as well as the potential for a large-scale disturbance in their main spawning site.
+Significant threats to humpback chub survival in the Grand Canyon remain, including the presence of invasive fishes and introduced parasites, altered temperature and flow regimes, as well as the potential for large-scale disturbance in their main spawning site.

 A Colorado River Native

-The humpback chub (Gila cypha) is an unusual-looking member of the minnow family that is endemic, or native to the Colorado River basin.
+The humpback chub (Gila cypha) is an unusual-looking member of the minnow family that is endemic, or native, to the Colorado River basin.
 These fish, which can live as long as 30 years and reach lengths of almost 20 inches, are characterized by large fins and pronounced humps behind the heads of adults.

 A Species at Risk